Film Review: The One (2001)

-Jet Li stars as Gabe Law and Gabriel Yulaw in The One.
-That’s right, Li plays many different characters that are all the same character.
-Huh?
-Let me explain.
-In The One there are multiple parallel universes and evil Jet Li (Gabriel Yulaw) has found a way to traverse the different universes so he can kill off his parallel selves and get their power, Highlander-style.
+In The One, evil Jet Li aka Gabriel Yulaw has found a way to traverse the different universes so he can kill off his parallel selves and get their power, Highlander-style.
 He finally meets his match when he’s down to his last alternate version of himself, Gabe Law.
 Who will win and how can we tell when they look exactly alike?

 Time Until Action: ~ 4 ½ minutes